-FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the
+FIA UAU.6.1

-/PACE TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE
+The TSF shall re-authenticate the user under the conditions each command sent to the TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE terminal.

-FIA_UAU.6/EAC Re-authenticating - Re-authenticating of Terminal by the TOE
+FIA UAU.6/EAC Re-authenticating - Re-authenticating of Terminal by the TOE by the GIS.